greglook/vault/README.md

 data.
 These are similar to Clojure's persistent collections; see the schema for [hierarchical byte sequences](doc/schemas/byte-sequences.edn) for an example.

-Certain PGP objects can also be stored in Vault as a recognized data type.
-The primary case is storing public key blobs.
-Keys should be encoded as armored ascii text blobs.

-### Indexing

-A second fundamental component of the system is a set of [indexes](doc/indexing.md) of the data stored in Vault.
-Indexes can be thought of as a sorted list of tuples.
-Different indexes will store different subsets of the blob data.

 ### Entities and State

 Mutable data is represented in Vault by [entities](doc/entities.md).
-An entity provides an identity to a collection of _attributes_.
+An entity provides a stable identity to a collection of _attributes_.
 Attributes may be single-valued properties such as `:description` or multi-valued sets like `:contact/phone`.